With a little help from your friends: semi-cooperative games via Joker moves: Introduction

-An important difference is that Neider et al. focus on finding optimal strategies in the form of attractor strategies, while we present our Joker strategies as general cost-minimal strategies.
-In fact, we show that all attractor strategies are cost-minimal, but not all cost minimal strategies are attractor strategies.
+One of the contributions of this paper is that we present the link of our Joker strategies with cost-minimal strategies.
+We show that cost-minimal strategies are more general than attractor strategies: all attractor strategies are cost-minimal, but not all cost-minimal strategies are attractor strategies.
 In particular, non-attractor strategies may outperform attractor strategies with respect to other objectives like the number of moves needed to reach the goal.
+In this paper, we study and define multi-objective strategies that minimize both the number of Jokers and moves.

 Furthermore, we establish several new results for Joker games: (1) While concurrent games require randomized strategies to win a game, this is not true for the specific Joker moves: these can be played deterministically.
 (2) If we play a strategy with $n$ Jokers, each play contains exactly $n$ Joker moves.
 (3) Even with deterministic strategies, Joker games are determined.
 (4) The classes of Joker strategies and admissible strategies do not coincide.